 The best part of an at-home yoga routine is that it’s easy to adapt to your older adult’s abilities.

-They should skip any movements that cause pain or are too difficult.
+They should skip any movements that cause pain or are too complicated.

-And if your older adult tires easily, do only the easier parts of the routine rather than the full half hour.
+If your older adult tires easily, complete only the easier parts of the routine rather than the full half-hour.

 The number one priority is to keep your older adult safe and comfortable.